chgivan/MicroArticles/doc.md

 # PUT /user/<userID> ;; change the password of the user, must be login and owner of the userID
-POST /articles/<articleID>/like ;;increase the like count user must be login POST /articles/<articleID>/dislike ;;increase the dislike count user must be login GET /articles/<articleID>/metadata;; return the likes of the article
+POST /articles/<articleID>/like ;;increase the like count user must be login POST /articles/<articleID>/dislike ;;increase the dislike count user must be login GET /articles/<articleID>/metadata;; return the likes of the articlef